 You may go outside for exercise if you can keep six feet away from people who are not members of your household.
 Avoid groups and crowded outdoor spaces.

-The County has allowed beaches to open with certain limitations, but cities will decide whether to open their beaches.
+The County has allowed beaches to open with certain limitations, but cities may have their own restrictions or closures.
 Check before visiting.

 At parks, the County will allow: